shobrook/syntaxis/README.md

 #### `transform(nodes=[], transformer=lambda node: node) -> ast.Node`

-Applies a user-defined transformation to specific nodes in the AST, and returns the root node of the modified AST. `nodes` is a list of nodes to apply the transformation to, and the `transformer` parameter is a function that takes a node as input and returns a modified version.
+Applies a user-defined transformation to specific nodes in the AST, and returns the root node of the modified AST. `nodes` is a list of nodes to apply the transformation to and the `transformer` parameter is a function that takes a node as input and returns a modified version.
 Both are optional, and by default `transform()` will return the root node of the original AST, unchanged.

 ```python
 # Replaces the value of all "banana" strings with "apple"